Check out our world-class Ambassador Program

 Flat Horizontal Scaling

 By employing a virtual beacon chain we eliminate the bottleneck of a single main chain and support up to 2^16 shards.
-Farmers rotate shards each block while executors may stake on as many different shards as they choose, following the Free2Shard design.
+Farmers rotate shards each block while operators may stake on as many different shards as they choose, following the Free2Shard design.

 Permissionless Fast Finality

-Subspace extends the Taiji fast confirmation protocol for PoC consensus, allowing farmers to achieve nearly deterministic finality within three blocks, reducing the confirmation latency of new transactions from minutes to seconds, without relying on executors.
+Subspace extends the Taiji fast confirmation protocol for PoC consensus, allowing farmers to achieve nearly deterministic finality within three blocks, reducing the confirmation latency of new transactions from minutes to seconds, without relying on operators.

 A scalable platform fordecentralized applications